Edited by Ben Jacklin

 Using a third-party software such as the Movavi Video Editor Plus your best chance of getting rid of the annoying Fisheye effect for good.
 It is very easy to use so anyone, whether beginner or expert, can get their videos edited perfectly without any hassle.
 If GoPro fisheye removal is your goal, then you should totally check this video editing tool out.
 I can say unabashedly that this method is the most effective for all GoPro footage irrespective of the camera version you are using.

-Get rid of fisheye distortion effect with the following simple steps.
+Get rid of the fisheye distortion effect with the following simple steps.

 - Simply download and install the Movavi Video Editor Plus on your PC.